km5es/Drone-Project-code/Payload Computer/README.md

-# Payload computer
+# Payload computer 💻

 This folder contains all the code that needs to be run on the payload computer.
 The payload computer is a Raspberry Pi 4B (4 GB variant) running 32-bit Raspbian (Buster).
 Broadly speaking, its dependencies are the same as the [base station](../).

-> **Note:** The complete image with all the scripts and dependencies installed can be found [here](https://drive.google.com/file/d/1IdIcXCnkl9QE6W4AtAGRXWZ7IAf_Bb1v/view?usp=sharing) (size: ~14.5 GB, 32 GB SD card required).
+> **Note**: The complete image with all the scripts and dependencies installed can be found [here](https://drive.google.com/file/d/1IdIcXCnkl9QE6W4AtAGRXWZ7IAf_Bb1v/view?usp=sharing) (size: ~14.5 GB, 32 GB SD card required).
 Login details are available on request.

-## Overview of how it works
+## Overview of how it works 🤖

 The Pi is interfaced to the flight controller and to the software-defined radio (SDR) via serial connections.
 Several ROS nodes instruct the flight controller where to navigate and ensure process synchronization.
 Upon reaching each waypoint, the SDR will begin transmitting a pre-stored waveform on loop for a set duration.
 During this time, it will also save metadata to the [`./logs`](../logs/) folder for use in post-processing and analysis.